Omarov3000/niga/libs/orm/src/sync/synced.md

 - Before A’s insert reaches B, B’s insert Y arrives at server → FK violation.

 Solution: enforce constrains server side only.
 Reject mutations that violate them.

+# TODO
+migrateDb in orm
+.clear in synced-db
+RemoteDbClient + RemoteDbServer
+getLatestMutation should be blocking. we should proxy read / write queries to remote db before local db syncs (if there is network) and queue write mutations for local integrate synced-db with orm-browser-driver-fe derived tables